 “My child misbehaves so much that I don’t even know where to start!”
-This is one of the most common things we hear on the Parental Support Line, and it’s an understandable problem.
+This is one of the most common things we hear on the 1-on-1 Coaching Team, and it’s an understandable problem.
 Many parents tell me they feel overwhelmed, frustrated and anxious when dealing with their child or teen’s acting out behavior; they wonder how they’ll be able to tackle so many issues at once.
 But here’s a secret: thinking about the problem in this way will only make you feel defeated before you even start.

 “Start where your child is and coach them forward.”

 James Lehman says: “Start where your child is and coach them forward.”
 In other words, build on your child’s strengths and keep your expectations reasonable.
 We also recommend that you not try to tackle everything at once, but pick one or two behaviors you want to change and then move on from there.
 Remember, your overall goal is to see your child make improvements—it’s not simply to have your child do what you tell them to do.

 If you feel completely overwhelmed by your child’s behavior problems, here are 8 tips to help you focus on changing your child's behavior, step by step.

 I think that many times instead of trying to make gradual changes, parents expect that all the inappropriate behavior will stop immediately.
 The truth is, you might see certain behaviors stop right away, but it doesn’t necessarily mean your child will never act out again.
 It’s not going to be instantaneous, and it will take just as much practice on your part as it does on your child’s part.
 Change takes time.
 It’s not just you who needs time practicing new techniques.
 Your child also needs to practice so he can learn by repetition.
 The reason you want to ask for reasonable change is because your child cannot make major changes all at once.

 2. Coaching Your Child Forward: Know What His Strengths Are